siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

   axis, independent of the shell energy reading.
 - **Mass**: the scalar amplitude $E/c^2$ of total trapped energy.
 For a single toroid this is small.
-For large aggregates of toroids with random orientations, the $(m,n)$ structure averages out and what remains at large distance is the unstructured scalar energy $NE/c^2$ spread isotropically over shells — also $1/r^2$, unsigned, always attractive.
+For large aggregates of toroids with random orientations, the $(m,n)$ structure averages out and what remains is the unstructured scalar energy $NE/c^2$ spread isotropically over shells — also $1/r^2$, unsigned, always attractive.
 That is gravity.

 The primary interaction between two simple toroidal closures is through their charge shells — the organized $(m,n)$ energy densities meeting across the exterior.
-That momentum transfer is the subject of the next chapter.
+The next chapter computes the momentum flux between two such modes and recovers Coulomb's law.